christancho/ai-sales-assistant-chatbot/README.md

 An intelligent chatbot application that uses OpenAI's GPT models with Retrieval-Augmented Generation (RAG) to provide accurate responses based on company knowledge.
 The chatbot includes lead qualification and email notifications.

+## Open Source

+This project is open source and available under the MIT License.
+We welcome contributions from the community!
+Please see:

+- [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute
+- [LICENSE](LICENSE) for the full license text

 ## Features

 - **AI-Powered Conversations**: Uses OpenAI GPT-4o-mini for natural, context-aware conversations